rondlite/reaction-docs/website/versioned_docs/version-2.9.1/developer-catalog.md

 original_id: developer-catalog
 ---

-In Reaction, an operator creates and edits products and variants of those products, but none of this is visible on the storefront until the product is **published**.
+In Demand, an operator creates and edits products and variants of those products, but none of this is visible on the storefront until the product is **published**.
 Publishing is a single button click for the operator, but let's look at what actually happens in the code.

 1. The UI calls the `publishProductsToCatalog` GraphQL mutation, passing an array of product IDs.
     - Provided by the `catalog` plugin